Clemapfel/mousetrap/docs/04_widgets.md

 + `minimize`: Minimize Button
 + `close`: Close Button

 We choose which buttons are allocated on which side of the title by using `:`.
-Other buttons are delineated by `,`.
+Buttons before `:` are shown left of the title, buttons after `:` are shown right of the title.
+A list of buttons is delineated with `,`.

-Some examples, where we used the alternative constructor for `HeaderBar` that takes the layout string directly:
+Some examples, where we used the alternative constructor for `HeaderBar` which takes the layout string directly:

 ```cpp
 window.set_title("mousetrap");